Johnnydotcom/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group change group ownership 100-change_owner_and_group change owner and group of directory files 101-symbolic_link_permissions script that changes the owner and the group
+13-change_group change group ownership 100-change_owner_and_group change owner and group of directory files 101-symbolic_link_permissions script that changes the owner and the group 102-if_only  script that changes the owner of the file depending on the current owner 103-Star_Wars script that will play the StarWars IV episode in the terminal